 The following is a guide for how to stay safe from fake sellers and scammers on OfferUp.
 We will show you the questions that you should be asking, and point you to the answers that will expose the red flags you might otherwise miss.

-1: Is the seller verified on Offerup
+1: Is the seller verified on OfferUp?

 Before making a purchase, double-check that the seller has been verified on Offerup.
 You may rest assured that you are dealing with a reliable supplier in this manner.
 However, even if the vendor has been verified, there is still a possibility that they are a fraudster.

 If you are looking to buy something, always inspect the photos closely.
-If they look like they have been Photoshopped or there are too many of them, it is likely that the seller is trying to hide something.
+If they look like stock photos, like they have been Photoshopped, or there are too many of them, the seller is likely trying to hide something.
 All of these are indicative of fake sites.
 Images should also show normal wear on used items.

 Make sure to ask the seller any questions you have about the item before purchasing.
-Plus, if they are not willing to let you inspect the item before buying, that should be a red flag as well.
+If they seem tense about having to answer questions, beware.

 So remember, always look at photos closely and ask questions about any items for sale before purchasing them.
 If it sounds too good to be true, then it probably is!

-3: Do they answer all your questions quickly and politely
+3: Do they answer all your questions quickly and politely?

-Many scammers on Offerup will not answer any of your questions, or they will be very vague.
+Many scammers on OfferUp will not answer any of your questions, or they will be very vague.
 If the seller can’t answer simple questions about the product, it’s likely a scam.
 Also, if the seller is rude to you when asking questions, it’s another red flag.

 If a seller asks for payment without sending the product, it’s probably a scam.

-4: Are there any spelling errors or grammatical mistakes
+4: Are there any spelling errors or grammatical mistakes?

 In that case, that is a big red flag because it shows that they are uninterested in making sure their writing has no mistakes and could mean that there may be something fishy going on with them.